Forms and levels of material reception conditions

 Hungarian Helsinki Committee Visit Website

 The Asylum Decree determines the content of reception conditions.
-Under the state of crisis due to mass migration,[1] the content of material reception conditions is limited to accommodation and food provided in reception facilities; as well as costs of public funeral of the asylum seeker.[2]
-The state of crisis rules furthermore to suspend the applicability of Section 15(2)(c) which enabled asylum seekers to apply for travel allowance.
+Pursuant to Section 26(1) of the Asylum Act, ‘reception conditions include material reception conditions, and all entitlements and measures defined in an act of parliament or government decree relating to the freedom of movement of persons seeking asylum, as well as health care, social welfare and the education provided to asylum seekers.’
+Under the state of crisis due to ‘mass migration’,[1] the content of material reception conditions is limited to accommodation and food provided in reception facilities, as well as costs of public funeral of the asylum seeker.[2]
+The state of crisis rules furthermore suspend the applicability of Section 15(2)(c) which enabled asylum seekers to apply for travel allowance.

 Apart from material reception conditions there are only healthcare services that are provided to asylum seekers in the framework of reception conditions.
 Other services such as the reimbursement of educational expenses and financial support (the latter contained only the financial aid to facilitate return to the country of origin) are halted by virtue of the state of crisis due to mass migration.[3]
 Since 1 April 2016, asylum seekers are not entitled to receive pocket money either.